 All you need to do is flip it upside down while using the box cutter to carve out a window and then by cutting a line straight up the box and then to one side you can create a front door that swings wide open.
 Then the imagination of the children can kick in as they consider using plastic wrap on the windows or use some type of cap for the door handle as well as utilizing crayons or paints for decorative purposes.

 The Picnic or Tea Party (Indoors)

 Start by covering the table with a big sheet and then lining the area under the table with everything soft and comfy you can find, don’t worry there is plenty of room.
-Allow the kids to dress up and then crawl into the club house you have created for them for a tea party with snacks they won’t soon forget.
-All you will need is 3 tea pots filled with sugar, milk and a flavored powder such as Nestle Quik for example.
+Allow the kids to dress up and then crawl into the clubhouse you have created for them for a tea party with snacks they won’t soon forget.
+All you will need is 3 teapots filled with sugar, milk and a flavoured powder such as Nestle Quik for example.
 The kids will have a ball mixing the ingredients into their cups and partying away.

 Establish A Family Reading Tree